jaredforth/ChromaticMethod/README.md

 #### 3.2.2        Stimulus/Response Sequences

 The user action that will stimulate the return is navigating to the chord finder tab at the bottom of the application, taping in the text entry input bar, and imputing a chord in the string: &#39;C,D,E,F,G,A,B&#39; with an optional sharp(#) or flat(b) attached.
-They can also attach one of the string: &#39;7,maj7,m7,9,maj9,m9,sus2,sus4,11,13, diminished, augmented&#39;.
+They can also attach one of the string: _7,maj7,m7,9,maj9,m9,sus2,sus4,11,13, diminished, augmented_;.
 This will return the notes associated with the inputted chord.

 ### 3.3 Scale Finder